 - Supplied accessories: 77mm Snap-on Front Lens Cap LC-77, Rear Lens Cap LF-1, Bayonet Hood HB-23, Flexible Lens Pouch CL-1120

-I have tested this lens for a while and took it with me along with the 17-35mm on multiple trips and I found the autofocus performance to be instant and accurate, even in low-light conditions.
+I have tested this lens for a while and took it with me along with the 17-35mm on multiple trips, and I found the autofocus performance to be instant and accurate, even in low-light conditions.
 The lens autofocus system with SWM (Silent Wave Motor) is quiet and very close to the performance of the superb Nikon 24-70mm f/2.8G.
-My real tests were done in very dim environments and focus was acquired correctly almost 100% of the time on an FX body.
+A number of my tests were done in very dim environments and focus was acquired correctly almost 100% of the time.
 Here is a good example of how the lens focuses in an extremely dark environment: